qcri-social/AIDR/Roadmap.md

 The objective of this release is to transform aidr-tagger into a Java EE application, instead of a stand-alone application.

-This may mean one of the following (to be decided later): (i) merging the functionality of aidr-tagger into aidr-tagger-api, (ii) deprecating aidr-tagger-api, so that aidr-manager speaks directly to dbmanager.
+This may mean one of the following, to be decided later: (i) merging the functionality of aidr-tagger into aidr-tagger-api, (ii) keeping both separate, or (ii) deprecating aidr-tagger-api, so that aidr-manager speaks directly to dbmanager.

 Metacube side:
 * Convert aidr-tagger into a Java EE application.